Hijab and burqa controversies in Europe: Italy

 The Court of Justice of the European Union gave companies the right to justify headscarf bans using a neutrality policy.
 In Italy, the proposals for bans reflect some of the general feelings of Europe while also revealing much of their history.
 Immigration in the last two decades has introduced Islam as an immigrant religion in Italy.
 A country where the population is traditionally Catholic now has a Muslim presence of over one million people.
 The Islamic veil has become a national political issue, usually in combination with other Islam-related issues, such as new mosques, and the teaching of the Qur'an in schools.
 The anti-immigration and separatist Lega Nord has focused recent campaigns on the prohibition of the burqa, although as with the Party for Freedom in the Netherlands, the wider issue is immigration.
 Specifically, some mayors in the Anti-Immigrant Northern League have targeted banning the use of Islamic swimsuits.

 After local anti-burqa campaigns, several municipalities imposed a ban, but these have been suspended by Regional Administrative Tribunals.
 The Regional Administrative Tribunal of Friuli-Venezia Giulia suppressed, for largely technical reasons, bans imposed by a municipal government.
-Beginning in 1975, Italy has had a national anti-terrorism law in place, outlawing any mask or article of clothing that makes it impossible to identify the wearer.
+Beginning in 1975, Italy had a national anti-terrorism law in place, outlawing any mask or article of clothing that makes it impossible to identify the wearer.
 An exception to this has been added to allow wearers with "just cause," which can be seen as including face coverings for religious purposes.
 Use of law 152/1975 which prohibits the use of motorcycle helmets to evade identification cannot be extended to cover the veil or burqa.
 The Italian Constitution gives citizens the right to wear religious dress through articles 8, 19, and 21.
 Lombardy banned facial veils for security reasons in government buildings and hospitals in December 2015, coming into effect in January 2016.

 In October 2025, government party Brothers of Italy plans a ban on wearing of niqabs and burkas in Italy.